slint-ui/material-nodejs-template/README.md

 for the user interface and the material component set.
 It demonstrates the integration between the `.slint` UI markup and JavaScript code, how to react to callbacks, get and set properties, and use of all available material components for Slint.

-## Disclaimer

-The material components are currently available as a technical preview.
-Some components are still missing and changes to the api are possible.
-We will inform as soon as the component set is read for release.

 ## Usage